Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/example_send_request.md

 ---
 title: "Example send file transfer request"
 linkTitle: "Example send file request"
 weight: 320
----This section describes how to execute a SEND transfer request using Web services.
+--- This section describes how to execute a SEND transfer request using Web services.
 After submitting a request you can retrieve transfer processing information in the {{< TransferCFT/axwayvariablesComponentLongName  >}} catalog using a [Web services catalog search request](../example_search_catalog).
 Responses to SEND requests may differ depending on the type of COM media file that you are using (File or TCP).

 ## XFER_CMD_SEND_FILE request